Franz-Josef-Danner/tracking/README.md

 repeatedly runs feature detection and adapts the settings until the number of markers falls within the expected range.
 Once a satisfactory count is achieved, all newly created tracks are renamed with the ``TRACK_`` prefix.
+If the same low-marker frame is found repeatedly, the addon cycles through different motion models and adjusts the ``min_marker_count_plus`` value.
+After the frame appears ten times in a row the operator stops with a warning.

 ### Callbacks